 occur for best practice connectedness

 - Partnership with FE breeders.

 - Focus on connectedness for Southdown breed and meat quality

 Traditionally, about 20 new rams were tested, with lists published annually of the top 25 rams for each of several meat (terminal) and dual-purpose (maternal) production traits.
 Once fully implemented, the 2016 changes will increase the number of rams tested by seven-fold.

 Genetic merit is established by comparing the performance of offspring of different sires run together.
 Sires are chosen for entry firstly on the basis of high genetic merit, then on how they help flock connectedness across the industry.

 The test compares the lambs of terminal rams using a growth index, which considers the genetic merit for weaning and carcass weight, and a meat value index, derived using VIAscan predictions of the meat in the loin, leg and shoulder provided by Alliance Group Ltd. It is likely this will be expanded to include use of commercial carcass value from other meat companies.
 Lambs of maternal rams will be compared across a range of production traits focused on the lamb and the ewe, together with important health traits.

 The B+LNZ Genetics Beef Progeny Test compare bulls under New Zealand commercial farming conditions.
-The test is being run over two years and involves about 2200 cows and heifers on five large properties across New Zealand.
+The test involves about 2200 cows and heifers on five large properties across New Zealand.

 A mix of both internationally-sourced and New Zealand semen is being used.
 Steers and cull heifers will be assessed on their carcase traits, while replacement heifers will be tracked for their maternal characteristics.